 This policy details our arrangements to recognise and meet the needs of pupils who are learning English as an additional language.
-That is, pupils who have a home language other than English and who are in the process of learning to use English as an additional language through immersion in the curriculum and the broader life of the school.
+That is, pupils who are exposed to a language other than English at home or through wider family, this includes children who are in the process of learning to use English as an additional language at school through immersion in the curriculum and the broader life of the school.
 Throughout this policy, and in other related policies and documents, these pupils are referred to as "E.A.L. pupils."